apache/flink/docs/apis/streaming/windows.md

 under the License.
 -->

-Flink uses a concept called *windows* to divide a (potentially) infinite `DataStream` into slices based on the timestamps of elements or other criteria.
+Flink uses a concept called *windows* to divide a (potentially) infinite `DataStream` into finite slices based on the timestamps of elements or other criteria.
 This division is required when working with infinite streams of data and performing transformations that aggregate elements.

-<span class="label label-info">Info</span> We will mostly talk about *keyed windowing* here, this
+<span class="label label-info">Info</span> We will mostly talk about *keyed windowing* here, i.e.
-means that the elements are subdivided based on both window and key before being given to a user function.
-Keyed windows have the advantage that work can be distributed across the cluster because the elements for different keys can be processed in isolation.
-If you absolutely must, you can check out [non-keyed windowing](#non-keyed-windowing) where we describe how non-keyed windows work.
+windows that are applied on a `KeyedStream`.
+Keyed windows have the advantage that elements are subdivided based on both window and key before being given to a user function.
+The work can thus be distributed across the cluster because the elements for different keys can be processed independently.
+If you absolutely have to, you can check out [non-keyed windowing](#non-keyed-windowing) where we describe how non-keyed windows work.